kekeedme/kekeedme.github.io/projects/quantumdynamics/threelevel_quantum.md

 Increasing the value of the coupling increases the number of oscillations in a given time interval.

 It is informative to compare this system with the two-level system we have addressed previously.
 The dynamics of the three-level system approaches that of the two-level system when $\frac{V}{\Delta}<<1$.
-However, in the two-level case, we do not observe "beating" on the population curve of any of the states because of the abscence of a third state
+However, in the two-level case, we do not observe "beating" on the population curve of any of the states because of the abscence of coupling to a third state.
+Hence the transition between the two states happens "smoothly".